Axion electrodynamics of Weyl superconductors with broken time-reversal symmetry: Weyl superconductors

 \begin{widetext} The TRB Weyl superconductor also possesses a nonvanishing electromagnetic angular momentum.
 This can already be seen from the slab solutions given in Eqs.~\eqref{Eq:Bz-type-I-Bap} and \eqref{Eq:Ex-type-I-Bap}.
 The corresponding angular momentum $\vec{L}_\mathrm{EM}$ per unit area of the slab will be directed along the $z$-axis and its component then can be calculated as

 where we used $\tau_\pm$ and $c_\pm$ defined in Eqs.~\eqref{eq:taus} and \eqref{eq:c-const-TRB}.
-From this result it is clear that the angular momentum only vanishes for $g\to 0$. \end{widetext}
+From this result it is clear that finite values of the angular momentum are only possible for $g\neq 0$.
+The crucial difference between the expression above and the angular momentum in Eq.~\eqref{Eq:Weyl-angular} lies in the presence of the superconducting order parameter captured by the inverse London penetration depth $M$, whose square is proportional to the superconducting stiffness $\rho_s$.
+The influence of superconductivity leads to a decrease in the value of $L_z^\text{EM}$ compared to the Weyl semimetal slab.
+This behavior is consistent with the fact that $M$ strengthens the screening of the electromagnetic fields in the slab. \end{widetext}

-An enlightening problem in this context is reached if we turn to spherical geometry.
+In order to discuss physical implications of this result, we turn to the spherical geometry.
 This way the superconducting sample is completely finite.
-If one considers a TRB Weyl SC sphere in an external magnetic field applied along the $z$-axis (thus, parallel to $\vec{b}$), an electromagnetic angular momentum is induced due to the axion contribution.
+If one considers a TRB Weyl SC sphere in an external magnetic field applied along the $z$-axis, an electromagnetic angular momentum is induced due to the axion contribution.
 This is interesting to compare to the case of a spherical non-Weyl SC that is being rotated around the $z$-axis with the frequency $\vec{\omega}=\omega \vec{\hat{z}}$, where even in the absence of an external magnetic field a magnetic induction and electric field are generated inside the SC \cite{london1950superfluids, becker1933stromverteilung, Rotating-sphere-1964}.
 Hence, the rotation leads to a nonvanishing electromagnetic angular momentum.
 This effect is also known as the London magnetic moment occurring in a rotating non-Weyl superconductor \cite{london1950superfluids}.
 The London moment has direct applications and has been utilized in the Gravity Probe B relativity gyroscope experiment \cite{PhysRevLett.106.221101, Everitt_2015}.